mawt13/montessori_albums/content/album/culture-geo.md

 4. Math: use kola nuts for 1-10 correspondence; Do a guessing quantity work with anise seeds in a jar; count the countries on the political map; draw the largest and smallest and label them.

 {{< box class="white-outline white-bg w-400 float-left" >}}
-The Origin of the Headwrap:
+{{< div class="font-bold" >}}The Origin of the Headwrap:{{< /div >}}
-The headwrap originated in sub-Saharan Africa, and was often used to convey modesty, spirituality and prosperity.
+{{< div class="p-1" >}}The headwrap originated in sub-Saharan Africa, and was often used to convey modesty, spirituality and prosperity.
 Even men in Africa wear head wraps to symbolize wealth and social status.
 Head wrapping is literally a way that African’s for centuries have been able to non-verbally communicate their place in life.
 The headwrap of a woman walking down the street will tell you if she’s a widow, a grandmother, or if she’s a married young woman.
 It’s an element in the daily living of an African woman.
 Headwraps also serve a practical function in protecting the head from the rays of the sun.
-In West Africa, head wraps are referred to as ‘gele’ in Yoruba or ‘ichafu’ in Ibo.
+In West Africa, head wraps are referred to as ‘gele’ in Yoruba or ‘ichafu’ in Ibo.{{< /div >}}
 {{< /box >}}